-Since its foundation in 2000, Studio Adrien Gardère’s comprehensive, integrated approach has met with international success in projects ranging from permanent museum and temporary exhibition design to product and interior design.
+Since its foundation in 2000, Studio Adrien Gardère’s holistic and comprehensive approach has met with international success in projects ranging from permanent museum and temporary exhibition design to cultural programming and product and interior design.

-The Studio always carefully manages the number of its projects in order to collaborate as closely as possible with its clients and partners, and to ensure outstanding and on-time delivery thanks to its team's full focus and commitment.
+The Studio always carefully manages the number of projects it undertakes in order to collaborate as closely as possible with all its clients and partners, and to ensure outstanding and on-time delivery thanks to its team's full focus and commitment.

 - Adrien Gardère